Abdullah Mwinyi

-Abdullah Ali Hassan Mwinyi is Tanzanian Chama Cha Mapinduzi (CCM) politician, an Advocate of the High Court of Tanzania and the High Court of Zanzibar, and a former member of the East African Legislative Assembly (EALA) from 2007 to 2017 where he served as Chairman of Legal, Privileges and Rules Committee and Regional Affairs and Conflict Resolution Committee.
+Abdullah Ali Hassan Mwinyi is Tanzanian CCM politician, an Advocate of the High Court of Tanzania and High Court of Zanzibar.

+He was a former member of the East African Legislative Assembly (EALA) from 2007 to 2017 where he served as Chairman of Legal, Privileges and Rules Committee and Regional Affairs and Conflict Resolution Committee.

 Early life and education

 Mwinyi has a bachelor of laws (LLB) and a master's degree in Commercial Law (LLM - Commercial Law), both from the University of Wales, Cardiff.
 He completed his education in 2000.

 Political career

 In 2007, Mwinyi was elected to represent Tanzania in the East African Legislative Assembly (EALA) during the second assembly (2007 - 2012), he was re-elected and continued to represent Tanzania constituency on the third assembly (2012 - 2017).
 During his tenure at EALA he chaired the Legal, Privileges and Rules Committee and Regional Affairs and Conflict Resolution Committee where he played a key role in resolving Burundi crisis in 2016 as part of the responsibilities of EALA to member states.